Myndex/apca-introduction/analysis.md

 > ### _Spatial frequency_
 > _Smaller text is generally harder to read than bigger text._

-Logical fallacy or translation error?
-Using undefined adjectives.
-In short, no, text is easiest to read within the range of 0.2° to 2.0° of visual angle (Legge et alia).
+This needs clarification.
+Text is easiest to read within the range of 0.2° to 2.0° of visual angle (Legge et alia).
 This is well established science.

 .